Fund Ticker: GFMRX

 Weighted Avg.
 Market Cap ($MM): Average firm market capitalization weighted by security weight.
 FTSE EPRA/NAREIT Developed Net Return Index: FTSE EPRA/NAREIT Developed Net Return Index represents equity real estate investment trusts (REITs) and real estate operating companies (REOCs) traded globally.
 You cannot invest directly in an index.
 Price/Book: A valuation ratio of a company’s current share price compared to its book value.
 Price/Earnings (trailing 12 months): A valuation ratio of a company’s current share price compared to its past 12-month earnings.
 Market Leverage: Long-term debt divided by the sum of long-term debt plus market capitalization.
 Price Momentum: Total return over the prior 12 months.

 *The Advisor has contractually agreed to waive a portion of its management fees and/or reimburse expenses through November 2, 2018.

 ©2017 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating (based on a Morningstar risk-adjusted return measure that accounts for variation in a fund’s monthly performance, including the effects of sales charges, loads, and redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
-The Gerstein Fisher Global Real Estate Securities Fund (GFMRX) was rated 5 stars over a 3 year time period (approximately 185 funds in category).
+The Gerstein Fisher Global Real Estate Securities Fund (GFMRX) was rated 5 stars over a 3 year time period (approximately 181 funds in category) as of June 30, 2017.